Icinga/icinga2/doc/03-monitoring-basics.md

 nearly everything is technically possible.

 Information needed to generate notifications is passed to the scripts as arguments.
-The NotificationCommand objects `mail-host-notification` and `mail-service-notification` correspond to the shell scripts `mail-host-notification.sh` and `mail-service-notification.sh` in `/etc/icinga2/scripts` and define default values for arguments.
+The NotificationCommand objects `mail-host-notification`, `mail-service-notification`, `msmtp-host-notification` and `msmtp-service-notification` correspond to the shell scripts `mail-host-notification.sh`, `mail-service-notification.sh`, `msmtp-host-notification.sh` and `msmtp-service-notification.sh` in `/etc/icinga2/scripts` and define default values for arguments.
 These defaults can always be overwritten locally.

 > **Note**
 >
-> This example requires the `mail` binary installed on the Icinga 2
+> The mail examples require the `mail` binary installed on the Icinga 2
 > master.
 >
 > Depending on the distribution, you need a local mail transfer